Skip to main content

 We collect and process the following data, either voluntarily provided by you or generated automatically:

-- Genetic data (special category under GDPR Art.
-9): SNPs from the raw DNA file you upload, and the risk scores derived from them.
+• Genetic data (special category under GDPR Art.
+9): SNPs from the raw DNA file you upload, and the results derived from them, including internally computed trait scores that are no longer shown in the report but are still stored and included in your data export.

-- Session data: server-side session ID in an HttpOnly cookie to keep you logged in.
+• Session data: server-side session ID in an HttpOnly cookie to keep you logged in, plus the date of your last login and last activity (used to count active users and to delete inactive accounts).

 3. Purpose of Processing